-Building construction in relation to tree roots: No tree removal is required for the implementation of the proposed development.
-Traditional foundations may be used and will not impact on any of the retained trees.
+Building construction in relation to tree roots: No tree removal is required to facilitate the development.
+Traditional foundations may be used and will not impact any of the off site trees.
+There is an existing hard standing around the site which will remain in place during the development.